Customer Loyalty

 Example of the impact of DPD green delivery

-4) Pick Up Points & Drop Offs
+4) How Can Pick Up Points and Drop Offs Reduce Environmental Impact?

-In the UK alone, there are over 43,000 pick up and drop off points, and adoption is only growing as attitudes shift.
-While home delivery may still be king for some customers, studies show that the majority of consumers are open to alternative options – especially if they offer added flexibility and convenience.
+While home delivery may still be king for some customers, studies show that the majority of consumers are open to alternative options — especially if they offer added flexibility and convenience.

-Compared to just 24.4% of consumers who actually preferred to order online and collect at a PUDO.
+• Compared to just 24.4% of consumers who actually preferred to order online and collect at a PUDO.

 Quadient’s Sustainable and Convenient Parcel Locker Delivery and Pickup Solution Available in Over 20,000 Locations Worldwide